shahroudy/advent_of_code/python/aoc2021/README.md

 The input numbers will be read in order, and we need to find the first winning board.\
 A winning board is a board where all the numbers in a row or a column are already read.\
 We need to find the first and last winning boards.\
-This puzzle is mainly a warm-up on handing 2D arrays and lists.
+This puzzle is mainly a warm-up on handling 2D arrays and lists.

 ## Day 5: [Hydrothermal Venture](https://adventofcode.com/2021/day/5) &rarr; [Solution](./day05/d05.py)
 We are provided with the two ends of a number of line segments and need to find the number of overlap points between them.\